anyc/mplugd/README.md

 1. Place your rules/scripts either into `/etc/mplugd/action.d/`,
    `~/mplugd/action.d/` or `$SRCDIR/mplugd/action.d/`.
 For examples, look into `mplugd/examples/action.d/`.
 Only files ending with `.py` or `.rules` are considered.
-You can loop-up the values for your current system using `mplugd -d`.
+You can look-up the values for your current system using `mplugd -d`.
 2. Start `mplugd`.
 In case you manually installed python-xlib, you might need to add its location to PYTHONPATH before starting mplugd.